Parimalav1/Fetch-Rewards/README.md

       }

    #### Example b: Successful partial debit
        In this example, user had a balance of 100 points.
 A request to spend 500 points would result in a partial debit of 100 points.
 The response says that user was able to spend 100 points from "P&G" and unable to spend remaining 400 points due to inadequate balance.

+    HTTP Method: [POST]

+    URL: /api/spendPoints

     Request:

       {